Chairman of the Socialist Party of Ukraine

 A native of Poltava, he continued expanding his knowledge via education during his working life.
 He mastered the qualification of mechanical engineering in the Poltava Oil Geological Prospecting Technical School.
 He studied psychology in the Poltava V.G.
 Korolenko National Pedagogical Institute.
 He mastered the jurisprudence in the Yaroslav the Wise National Law University, and a few years later continued to deepen his knowledge in this field in the National Academy of Internal Affairs of Ukraine.
 After graduating it in 2017 he received the master's degree.

 As for the working career, in the period from 2005 through 2008 he was the director and chief accountant of Ukrzviazokmontazh LLC, after which he went to work for the state-owned enterprise Donetsk Railways.
 Initially, he worked as a production engineer and a few months later he headed the Novozolotarivka washing and steaming station.
-In 2010, he continued his activity in Kyivavtodor as deputy head of the department.

 He jumped with two feet into the events of 2013-2014.
 He headed the Right Sector of Poltava region.
 Soon he was promoted to the rank of major.
 On September 5, 2014, the Interior Minister issued an order to merge the Myrny squadron, the Kremenchuk squadron and the Poltava battalion into the battalion of the special operations police patrol service, which Illia Kyva commanded.